lamalex/ODU/content/_index.md

 {{% note %}}
 The .travis.yml file describes the build process.
+Yaml stands for
+> Yaml aint markup language

+It's a simple, easy to read serialization format that has become popular and you will come across more as you do more devops (for instance with kubernetes)

 Travis build are usually triggered by a commit to a source control hosting platform
  - GitHub